zuwang12/diffusion_rl_tsp/README.md

 2. After generation, move the datasets to the `data/` directory.

 Additionally, the prior knowledge (pre-trained diffusion model) can be obtained from [this repository](https://github.com/AlexGraikos/diffusion_priors?tab=readme-ov-file).
 Please ensure that the prior model is correctly integrated within the DDRL framework for optimal performance.

-## Code of Ethics and Ethical Considerations

-All participants, including authors and reviewers, are expected to adhere to the [ICLR Code of Ethics](https://iclr.cc/public/CodeOfEthics).
-Please ensure that any ethical issues related to your research, such as those involving human subjects, data privacy, or potential harms, are addressed within your paper and supplementary materials.

-## Reproducibility Statement

-To ensure the reproducibility of our results, we encourage authors to include a reproducibility statement in their submissions, referencing all key components needed for replication, such as source code, dataset descriptions, and theoretical proofs included in the supplementary materials.